-Although this is not a recommended plan, it is acceptable to take (either MATH 114 or MATH 115) and STAT 430 simultaneously.
+Although this is not a recommended plan, it is acceptable to take (either MATH 1080 or MATH 1510 or MATH 1610) and STAT 4300 simultaneously.

-Students may take ESE 301 and ESE 302 as prerequisites for the Stat minor.
+Students may take ESE 3010 and ESE 4020 as prerequisites for the Statistics minor.

-Students may take two semesters of economic statistics, such as ECON 103 and 104.
-These students do not need to take any other introductory courses, but they must take all upper-level course from within the Statistics Department.
+Students may take two semesters of economic statistics, such as ECON 2300 and 2310.
+These students do not need to take any other introductory courses, but they must take all upper-level course from within the Statistics and Data Science Department.